-Join local experts for Folkmoot’s new series, Cultural Crash Courses, featuring lectures on a variety of current cultural issues, including global politics, race, immigration, gender, climate change, technology and multiculturalism.
+Join local experts for Folkmoot’s popular series, Cultural Crash Courses, featuring lectures on a variety of current cultural issues, including global politics, race, immigration, gender, climate change, technology and multiculturalism.
 Content will be presented as a 45-minute community lecture followed by questions, answers and discussion.
 Doors open at 5:30pm, lecture begins at 6pm.
 Participants are welcome to bring a “picnic” dinner.
 Beverages will be available.

 Tickets are $10 in advance.

 In our March Cultural Crash Course, Dr. Chris Cooper from Western Carolina University discusses “Election 2020”.

 The 2020 election is already being billed as perhaps the most consequential election of the new century.
 Dr. Cooper will preview the 2020 election with an eye towards what to expect, what to pay attention to, and what to ignore.
 The lecture will pay particular attention to issues and elections relevant to North Carolinians.

 Cooper, professor and head of the Department of Political Science and Public Affairs at Western Carolina University, provides expert commentary on matters involving politics and political science in (and beyond) North Carolina.

 Cooper’s research focuses on state politics and policy, political communication, political psychology and southern politics.
 He publishes that research frequently and is commonly seen and heard on media in Western North Carolina during political seasons.

 He was named the 2013 “Professor of the Year” in North Carolina by the Carnegie Foundation for the Advancement of Teaching.
 That year, he also was honored as one of the top professors in the University of North Carolina system by its Board of Governors.